Mamamoo: 2020: Focus on members' solo activities and Travel

 In January 2020, an OSEN interview with Kim Do-hoon, the CEO and executive producer of Mamamoo's record label RBW, was published, in which Kim detailed the trajectory of Mamamoo's career and activities in 2020.
 He reflected on the successes of Mamamoo's participation on Queendom and their second Korean studio album Reality in Black and confirmed that the members would begin to focus on solo projects, with each member hoping to showcase their individualities that they had previously shown in the "Four Seasons, Four Colors" project series.
-Moon Byul became the first member to release a solo project in 2020, releasing her debut EP Dark Side of the Moon on February 14.
+Moonbyul became the first member to release a solo project in 2020, releasing her debut EP Dark Side of the Moon on February 14.
 On April 23, Solar released her debut single "Spit It Out" and its accompanying single album.
 Following the single's debut at number 12 (and subsequent peak at number six), Mamamoo became the second Korean group in which every member had a solo song chart on the Billboards World Digital Song Sales chart.

 Mamamoo released a promotional single, "Wanna Be Myself," on September 10.
 The "nostalgic" and "minimalist" music video was released in conjunction with the song itself and gained 3.8 million views in its first 24 hours of being released.
 The single peaked at number 93 on the Gaon Digital Chart and at number 11 on the Billboard World Digital Songs Sales chart.

 In October 2020, Mamamoo announced their tenth EP, due out in November.
 "Dingga" (딩가딩가), the first single off of the EP, was pre-released ahead of the album on October 20.
 The disco-influenced pop song, characterized by themes of isolation and longing in the COVID-19 pandemic, was described by Teen Vogue as a "fun, chill" dance track accompanied by a "striking, retro-inspired music video to match."
 Led by a "simply melody line and funky vibes," the single earned top ten positions in South Korea and on the Billboard World Digital Songs Sales chart, and further charted in Singapore and Japan.
 The full EP, titled Travel, and its second single, "Aya", were released on November 3.
 Travel received mixed receptions for its lack of cohesion, and it peaked at number two on the Gaon Album Chart.
 The EP broke the group's personal sales records, selling a reported 100,000 copies in its first day and over 128,000 copies in its first week, and additionally topped iTunes charts in 29 countries.
 Described as a "180-degree flip" from the retro-pop style of "Dingga," the second single from Travel, "Aya," was described by critics as being "alluring" and "captivating" and peaked within the top 40 of the Gaon Digital Chart.